 INFORMATION Compliance with the pollution degree rating

 The integrated safety technology requires compliance with pollution degree rating 2 and thus a protected enclosure (IP54).
-This must always be ensured through appropriate measures.
+This must always be ensured through appropriate measures, e.g. through installation in a control cabinet.

 AWARNING Use in residential environment